 The Company had its tax returns up to and including 2016 reviewed by the Dutch Tax Authorities, which resulted in a refund of EUR 1.3 million.
-For the current tax returns, a final assessment has not yet been received.
+For the tax returns for 2017 and 2018, a final assessment has not yet been received.